machado-lab/ASF-model/README.md

 ## Disclaimer

-This is an officially supported Fat and Proteins Research Foundation.
+This is an officially supported FUDESA-RS

 ## Documentation